GetTerminus/dynamoid_advanced_where/README.md

 **Note:** Upsert must be called with the hash as the first parameter, and the range key as the second parameter if required for the model.

+*Note:** Upsert will return nil if no records were found that matched the provided parameters

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.